 Two of the Escort Live-equipped drivers reported receiving warnings of our four Ka-band and single K-band radar speedtrap.
 Another reported five X-band alerts, seven K-band and a Ka-band—all of them in addition to our faux speedcops.
 The X-band alerts were door openers—his factory-fresh Escort 9500ix hadn't yet locked them out—although the rest were police radar.

 Our third Escort Live user, the BMW pilot, also received no laser warnings from either his Escort Passport 9500ix or BEL (Beltronics) STiR Plus although he was targeted three times.
-But none got a speed on him; his Laser ShifterPro laser jammer foiled each attempt.
+But none got a speed on him; his laser jammers foiled each attempt.